In the vast space of physics, we live on a small "island" that is compatible with humans.

 So, again:

-Competition will drive AGIs to reshape Earth until it is optimal for AGIs, rather than for humans.
+Competition will drive AGIs to reshape Earth to be optimal for AGIs, rather than for humans.

 This begins if we build autonomous AGIs.